 On a good day, most believe that the Georgia coastline is generally safe from potential harm from hurricanes.
 Georgia’s deeply inset curved coastline makes it harder for a direct hurricane hit, with hurricanes often impacting our southern neighbor in Florida and then veering, often unpredictably, northward toward South Carolina.
 Both states have endured their fair share of Atlantic-based hurricanes.

-Of course, urban legend tells a story of Mother Nature taking a “bite” out of the southeast Atlantic coastline, with Savannah, Georgia being in the center of the “bite”.
+Of course, urban legend tells a story of Mother Nature taking a “bite” out of the southeast Atlantic coastline, with Savannah being in the center of the “bite.”
 She so appreciated what she “tasted’ that she vowed to protect her shores for eternity.

-In actuality, the Gulf Stream (the strong current of warm water that follows the coastline from the Caribbean northward and affects the path of Atlantic-based hurricanes), is 50 miles offshore at Savannah and some 80 miles offshore at Jacksonville, FL.
-Hurricanes moving up the East Coast of the United States along a subtropical ridge known as the “Bermuda High” generally follow the path of the Gulf Stream and the fact that the Gulf Stream is so far off the coast along the Georgia has often been considered a major factor in its “protection” from Atlantic-based hurricane events.
-Additionally, the Gulf Stream usually keeps a hurricane far enough out to sea that the coast of Georgia is only experiencing the western, or “weaker”, side of any hurricane that passes the state by.
+In actuality, the Gulf Stream (the strong current of warm water that follows the coastline from the Caribbean northward and affects the path of Atlantic-based hurricanes), is 50 miles offshore at Savannah and some 80 miles offshore at Jacksonville, Florida.
+Hurricanes moving up the East Coast of the United States along a subtropical ridge known as the “Bermuda High” generally follow the path of the Gulf Stream, and the fact that the Gulf Stream is so far off the coast along Georgia has often been considered a major factor in its “protection” from Atlantic-based hurricane events.
+Additionally, the Gulf Stream usually keeps a hurricane far enough out to sea that the coast of Georgia is only experiencing the western or “weaker” side of any hurricane that passes the state by.

-The National Weather Service has termed Georgia hurricanes a “sleeping giant” — describing Georgia as “very hurricane vulnerable despite what has not occurred it the most recent decades” and helping to propel one noted Georgia city to the list of 2011’s Top 5 Hurricane Overdue Cities — ranking Savannah as the “4th Most Overdue City” for hurricanes
+The National Weather Service has termed Georgia hurricanes a “sleeping giant” — describing Georgia as “very hurricane vulnerable despite what has not occurred it the most recent decades” and ranking Brunswick as one of the most overdue cities for hurricanes, according to The Weather Channel.

 Guarding against overbuilding the coast, protecting the natural habitat of Georgia’s 14 barrier islands, coastal ecosystems, fresh and saltwater mix estuaries, and 4,000 acres of tidal marshlands, and implementing adaptation strategies that include policies on how to best mitigate sea level rise and the impacts of an ever-changing climate, should be a high priority on every Georgian’s agenda.
 The other important element to ensuring safety and reducing long term vulnerability to hurricanes for Georgians is promoting risk awareness and preparedness.
 “Being prepared before a hurricane hits is the only way to ensure that you will be ready,” said Dan Stowers, planning director for GEMA.
 “By knowing your vulnerability and what actions you should take, you can reduce the effects of a hurricane disaster.”